nekocats/WorldExplorer/README.md

-# HistoryGuesser
+# WorldExplorer
+## Welcome to WorldExplorer, the addictive map guessing game!
-## A game where you learn and try to guess famous historical landmarks.
+## WorldExplorer is a game where you learn and try to guess famous historical landmarks.

 Main Menu               |  Game select :-------------------------:|:-------------------------: